Pre-Primary

 Health Education

-At Standard, students identify unsafe situations and ways they can be healthy and safe, such as identifying trusted people in their community.
-Students identify simple actions that promote health, safety and wellbeing in familiar contexts and state why they are important.
+Children identify unsafe situations and ways they can be healthy and safe, such as identifying trusted people in their community.
+They demonstrate personal and social skills to interact respectfully with others.
+Children identify protective behaviours and help-seeking strategies to keep themselves safe.
+They identify simple actions that promote health, safety and wellbeing in familiar contexts.
+Children identify different emotions that people experience in response to certain situations and use appropriate language and actions to communicate their own feelings.

 Physical Education